hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_8_Level_Design_III_Arhitecture_and_Destruction.md

 For dungeons embedded into islands, we can typically remove a random percentage of the regions along the perimeter of bounding box.
 We can use top-down region removal or we can use traversing and avoid adjacent visited regions if possible.
 And then remove regions that weren't visited.
 Also we should remove the floating regions.

 ### Step 4: Place Connections

+We will connect the generated zones.
+First we will start with a graph which contains all connections, we can use traversal to create doorss.
+Random treversal is one possibility.

+Nodes can be:

+- Regular door
+- Small opening
+- Empty connection
+- Trap door
+- Boss door
+- Treasure door

+### Step 5: Assign Region Types

+We will assign each region a type.

+- Treasure room
+- Boss room
+- Enterance room
+- Hub region
+- Trap region

+We will apply some rules:

+- Place boss treasure room in a terminal region away from entrance
+- Place boss room near treasure room

+### Step 6: Make Adjustments

+We can fix small aspects:

+- Use empty connections between adjacent boss rooms.
+- Use trap doors for the connections with trap regions.
+- Use treasure doors for the connections with treasure regions.

+### Step 7: Generate the Regions

+We will populate the previous results, player will be able to see regions after this step:

+1. Generate the walls and connections between the regions.
+2. Generate the contents of each region.

+This step will divide the region into subregions.
+Subdivision approach is similar to perviously mentioned region splitting.
+This time the sub division will be more flexible and open-ended.
+Also we will place objects on these subregions.
+This method will prevent overlapping.

+### Discussion

+By this approach we can generate fine content for a large world.
+But for some instances we can polish a result to create a specific quest area.